Cross Training for Runners: A Doctor's Advice to Prevent Injuries

 • Therefore, the greater the VO2 max, the more efficient the heart, resulting in increased blood pumped per beat and a lower heart rate during exercise.

-So to be a faster runner, you need to have the greatest aerobic capacity possible to improve the heart’s capacity to deliver oxygenated blood to the extremities and prevent fatigue early on in the race.
+• You need to have the greatest aerobic capacity possible to improve the heart’s capacity to deliver oxygenated blood to the extremities and prevent fatigue early on in the race.
 Cycling can help you improve VO2 max.

 The low-impact benefit of cycling for runners